Pooling and Sharing

 • Population estimates: Marginal differences in mid-year population figures used as denominators

-At the deficit-per-head level the difference is within ~£100/head — immaterial for the analytical conclusions drawn here.
+At the deficit-per-head level the difference is within ~£150/head across all three years — immaterial for the analytical conclusions drawn here.
 The ONS CRA figures are used throughout this analysis because they provide data for all 12 UK regions on a fully comparable basis.